scala/scala-parallel-collections/README.md

 ## Maintenance status

-This module is maintained by the Scala team at Lightbend.
+This module is community-maintained, under the guidance of the Scala team at Lightbend.
 If you are interested in participating, please jump right in on issues and pull requests.